jepusto/SingleCaseES/README.md

 SingleCaseES: A calculator for single-case effect size indices
 ==============================================================

-This package provides R functions for calculating basic effect size indices for single-case designs, including several non-overlap measures and parametric effect size measures.
+This package provides R functions for calculating basic effect size indices for single-case designs, including several non-overlap measures and parametric effect size measures, and for estimating the gradual effects model developed by Swan and Pustejovsky (2017).
 Standard errors and confidence intervals for the effect sizes are provided for a subset of indices with known sampling distributions.
 However, it is important to note that all of the standard errors and confidence intervals are based on the assumption that the outcome measurements are mutually independent.

 The available **non-overlap indices** are: